 We are excited to invite you to join the Global Conference on Education and Research (GLOCER 2018), which will be held during April 17-20, 2018 at the University of Nevada, Las Vegas.
 The University of Nevada, Las Vegas is an American public research university in the Las Vegas suburb of Paradise, Nevada.Paradise is easily accessible by the major airport McCarran International Airport, located about 5 miles south of Downtown Las Vegas.
-GLOCER Conferences are organised by Association of North America Higher Education International (ANAHEI) and sponsored by University of South Florida Sarasota-Manatee, Florida, USA and University of Nevada, Las Vegas, USA.
+GLOCER Conferences are organised by Association of North America Higher Education International (ANAHEI) and sponsored by University of South Florida Sarasota-Manatee, Florida, USA.

 GLOCER 2018 aims to bring together researchers, scientists, scholar and scholar students to exchange and share their experiences, new ideas, and research results about all aspects of Global Education and Research and discuss the practical challenges encountered and the solutions adopted.
 English is the official language of the conference.
 We welcome paper submissions.

 Topics of interest for submissions include, but are not limited to:

 - Adult Learning, Continuing Education, Learning Styles, Literacy, Professional Development, Self-directed Learning

 - Career and Workforce, Hospitality and Tourism, Medical Education, Military Education, Public Service Agencies, Religious Education